ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_piwik/README.md

 Function which is filtering rules will return the first result from the stack.
 It means that rules will be applied in the IDs ascending order.

+If there are no rules for a given path the default settings from the "General settings" section will be applied.

 #### How to add a new custom PIWIK rule <a name="how-to-add-rule"></a>
 To add the custom rule click on the "Advanced PIWIK rules" tab or go to